Nara1469/DailyPlanner/README.md

 ## Task Requirement

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying a starter code.
+This daily planner comes with a starter code.
+The current day is displayed at the top of the calendar.
+To create a simple calendar application that allows a user to save events for each hour of the day in the "timeblocks" during standard business hours.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
+Needs to use the [Moment.js](https://momentjs.com/) library to work with date and time.
 Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

 ## User Story
 ```